Fall Deadline: Friday, October 27, 2017 by 5pm

 Projects involving compliance requirements (i.e., human subjects, animals, toxins, etc.) must seek appropriate committee approval prior to project initiation.

-Please send a completed copy of the Application for Internal Funds form and proposal in one file as an attachment to Susan Edwards (email@example.com) and submit the signed original to the Office of Research and Sponsored Programs, 306 Reynolda Hall, no later than 5 P.M. on the deadline date.
+Please send a completed copy of the Application for Internal Funds form and proposal in one file as an attachment to Elisa Burton (email@example.com) and submit the signed original to the Office of Research and Sponsored Programs, 306 Reynolda Hall, no later than 5 P.M. on the deadline date.
 Please allow several weeks for the review process.